Pr45H4nt/SocialBlade-Scraper/README.md

-# socialbladescraper
-A scrapy project to scrape youtube channel stats from scrapy

 # YouTube Top 100 Channels Scrapy Project

 Welcome!
 This project is about scraping the top 100 YouTube channels from [Social Blade](https://socialblade.com/youtube/top/100).
 The HTML structure of the website was a bit complicated, but no worries, we managed to get through it!